bytk/nailedit/README.md

 ### Abstract

-At first, i will fetch data from external source, then break whole data into parts.
-Customers table can be created using obtained data parts.
-For displaying customers table, i will create single user-friendly html page.
+- At first, fetch data from external source, then split fetched data into parts.
+- bind specific parts of data to custom variables
+- process custom variables to calculate values that are required for table views
+- Create a table for customers inside a simple html page, driven by css and javascript
-Customers table structure will be the same as is used in company database.
-With this result iam able to maintain page-views as they are specified in requirements.
+- Table structure will be the same as used in company database tables
+- bind specific values to custom fields in a row as result
+- loop results for each row as customer records
+- calculate additional data using custom variables and specific values
+- load additional data as results to specific positions in html page
+- maintain specific table-views as described in requirements
+- simple customer statistics will be processed using additional data